arghadipde/Argha-Bot-V1/README.md

 ---

   ## DESCRIPTION
-I'm Elite-Pro a public WhatsApp bot with rich features Created by Chinwo Chinedu Emmanuel.
+I'm Argha_Bot a public WhatsApp bot with rich features Created by Chinwo Chinedu Emmanuel.
 Feel free to deploy my bot in any of the deployment site. 😜

  ---
 - Star ⭐ repo if you like this bot.